jakkra/ZSWatch/GETTING_STARTED.md

 The second option is to use a command line to build and flash Zephyr applications.
 [Here](https://nrfconnect.github.io/vscode-nrf-connect/get_started/build_app_ncs.html) you can find some more information.
 Example of building for ZSWatch board:
 ```
-west build --board zswatch_nrf5340_cpuapp@1 -- -DOVERLAY_CONFIG="boards/{debug/release}.conf"
+west build --board zswatch_nrf5340_cpuapp@3 -- -DOVERLAY_CONFIG="boards/{debug/release}.conf"
 west flash
 ```

-__NOTE (Zephyr only)__
+__NOTE__
 <br>
-Since the nrf5340 is a dual core microcontroller where the second core is designed to serve the BLE stack, the second image needs to be flashed for BLE operation.
+Since the nRF5340 is a dual core microcontroller where the second core is designed to serve the BLE stack, the second image needs to be flashed for BLE operation.
 If you are building with Zephyr you need in addition manually compile and flash the `zephyr/samples/bluetooth/hci_rpmsg` sample and flash that to the NET core.
-With nRF Connect this is done automatically thanks to the `child_image/hci_rpmsg.conf`.
 For convenience I have also uploaded a pre-compiled [hex image for NET CPU](app/child_image/GENERATED_CP_NETWORK_merged_domains.hex) if you don't want to recompile it yourself.
 Flash it using following:
 <br>
 `nrfjprog -f NRF53 --coprocessor CP_NETWORK --program app/child_image/GENERATED_CP_NETWORK_merged_domains.hex --chiperase`

 To build the NET core image:
 Command line:
 - Navigate to `zephyr/samples/bluetooth/hci_rpmsg`
-- Build using `west build --board zswatch_nrf5340_cpunet@1 -- -DBOARD_ROOT=<ZSWatch absolute path>/app  -DOVERLAY_CONFIG=nrf5340_cpunet_df-bt_ll_sw_split.conf`
+- Build using `west build --board zswatch_nrf5340_cpunet@3 -- -DBOARD_ROOT=<ZSWatch absolute path>/app  -DOVERLAY_CONFIG=nrf5340_cpunet_df-bt_ll_sw_split.conf`
 - `west flash`
 - This only needs to be done once, unless you do a full erase or recover of the nRF5340, which you typically don't do.

 VScode:
 - Add `zephyr/samples/bluetooth/hci_rpmsg` as an application.
 - Select `zswatch_nrf5340_cpunet` as board (VSCode should pick this one up automatically if you added the ZSWatch application earlier).
-- Set revision to 1 or 2 depending on what version of ZSWatch is used.
-If your watch is built before Aug.
-1 2023 it's revision 1.
-Revision 2 adds external flash.
+- Set revision depending on what version of ZSWatch is used.
 - Press `Add Fragment` under the "Kconfig fragments" field and select the `nrf5340_cpunet_df-bt_ll_sw_split.conf`
 - Done, press `Build Configuration`.